-CHONS

-Alert Level Actions to be taken

-GREEN (preparedness) Ensure commissioned services are aware of the Severe Weather plan and their responsibilities in this action card Seek assurance that commissioned services have the arrangements in place below Share this action card with service managers of commissioned services Be assured that commissioned housing providers have included consideration of hot weather as part of their routine business continuity plans Share information with service managers about how residents can access community living rooms & cool spaces available across the borough and how service users can access these.
-Info. available at: Commissioned services: Ensure key service staff are signed up for the Weather-Health alerts (contact edward.stagg@walthamforest.gov.uk) if you are not sure how to do this) Ensure frontline staff are aware of the Severe Weather plan and their roles and responsibilities in response to Weather-Health alerts
+Alert Level Actions to be taken Commissioner/Action Card holder: • Ensure commissioned services are aware of the Severe Weatand their responsibilities in this action card • Seek assurance that commissioned services have the arrange place below • Share this action card with service managers of commission • Be assured that commissioned housing providers have inclused consideration of hot weather as part of their routine business plans • Share information with service managers about how reaccess community living rooms & cool spaces available borough.
+Commissioned services: • Ensure key service staff are signed up for the Weather-Healt (contact edward.stagg@walthamforest.gov.uk if you are not do this) • Ensure frontline staff are aware of the Severe Weather plantaroles and responsibilities in response to Weather-Health aler gements in ned services uded s continuity esidents can across the thalerts sure how to and their

 - Ensure social care business continuity plans are up to date, include consideration of heatwaves and are shared with staff - Ensure staff are aware of the risks of severe hot weather, who is most at risk and how to respond when a service user is unwell - Ensure staff are aware of public health messages around hot weather and how they can support service users to stay cool.
 This includes staff who visit people in their own homes.
-Public health messages are available on the Council's website.
-Specific messages for staff supporting vulnerable people are available in the following guidance documents: social care managers, healthcare professionals, those supporting rough sleepers and those supporting children - Ensure social care staff are aware of community living rooms & cool spaces available across the borough and how service users and families can access these.
-Info available at: - Consider putting up UKHSA 'Beat the Heat' posters around settings to remind staff and service users how to stay safe during hot weather.
+Public health messages on the Council's website and also in the UKHSA communications toolkit available here.
+Specific messages for staff supporting vulnerable people are available in the following guidance documents: social care managers, healthcare professionals, those supporting rough sleepers and those supporting children - Ensure social care staff are aware of community living rooms & cool spaces available across the borough and how service users and families can access these. - Consider putting up UKHSA 'Beat the Heat' posters around settings to remind staff and service users how to stay safe during hot weather.
 Available here. - Ensure there are measures in place to identify and support vulnerable service users e.g. share advice on measures individuals and carers can take to keep cool, implement measures to keep buildings cool, provide supplies to help keep service users cool, share advice on how to correctly store medications, share advice on the signs and symptoms of heat-related illness and what to do if you feel unwell.
 Advice available in the following guidance documents: social care managers, healthcare professionals, those supporting rough sleepers and those supporting children - Ensure plans to keep buildings cool are in place and fit for purpose